gingerbeardman/gingerbeardman.github.io/README.md

 - Carousel is taken from https://jekyllcodex.org/without-plugin/slider/ so please see that page for documentation.
 The only change I have made is allowing the id of the carousel to be specified in the post front matter, so that multple carousels can be defined in `carousel.yml`.

-- Excerpt display is currently disabled on postcards, but an excerpt_separator can be defined. eg. <!--more-->
+- Excerpt display is currently disabled on postcards, but an excerpt_separator can be defined.

 ## Images